dfelinto/blender-manual/manual/interface/tool_system.rst

    :Shortcut:  :kbd:`Shift-Spacebar`

-You can switch tools with a toolbar that will pop up at the location of your cursor after pressing :kbd:`Shift-Spacebar`.
+Pressing :kbd:`Shift-Spacebar` will pop up a small toolbar right at your cursor for faster access.
 The shortcuts for selecting the tools are displayed on the right.

-Alternatively, you can map this action to :kbd:`Spacebar` in the Preferences.
+Alternatively, you can map this action to :kbd:`Spacebar` in the Keymap Preferences.
-Then you'll be able use :kbd:`Spacebar` like a modifier key (similar to pressing :kbd:`Ctrl` or :kbd:`Shift`).
+Then you'll be able use :kbd:`Spacebar` like a modifier key (similar to holding :kbd:`Ctrl` or :kbd:`Shift`).

-:kbd:`Spacebar T` for Transform, :kbd:`Spacebar D` for Annotate, :kbd:`Spacebar M` for measure, etc.
+For example, you can press :kbd:`Spacebar T` for Transform, :kbd:`Spacebar D` for Annotate, :kbd:`Spacebar M` for Measure and so on.
 See :ref:`Spacebar Action <keymap-blender_default-spacebar_action>`.